 Looking for the best dog harness for your Pitbull?
-While Pitbulls are a breed with boundless love, but they also tend to have boundless energy.
-With their stocky stature, pit bulls can also be powerful as well.
-To walk your pitty safely, you need to make sure that you have the right equipment in hand.
+While Pitbulls are a breed with boundless love, they also tend to have boundless energy.
+With their stocky stature, Pitbulls are powerful dogs.
+To walk your dog safely, you need to make sure that you have the right equipment in hand.
 If you plan to harness train your Pitbull, you’ll want to make sure you find the right harness for your pup’s size & energy level.

-One of the best ways to stop dogs from pulling and keep them comfortable during walks is to opt for a harness instead of a collar.
+One of the best ways to stop dogs from pulling is to opt for a harness instead of a collar.
 It’s also far more comfortable while your pup is out for walks.
-There are plenty of harnesses out there that offer the strength, security, and durability that you need as a pit bull owner.
+There are plenty of different models that offer the strength, security, and durability that you need as a Pitbull owner.

 Below we’ve compiled our extensive research to help you find the perfect fit for your pup.
-Each of these harnesses should provide peace of mind when walking your pup out in public.
-Choosing the right product will help you to enjoy more quality time together and improve walking time for both you and your pit bull.
+Each of these harnesses should provide peace of mind when walking your dog out in public.
+Choosing the right harness will help you to enjoy more quality time together and improve walks for everyone.
+Let’s jump in!

-Choosing the right harness for your pit bull can be a challenge.
-There’s no one-size-fits-all solution when it comes to proper pet gear, but there are a few main features to look out for when shopping for pit bull harnesses.
+Choosing the right harness for your pitbull can be a challenge.
+There’s no one-size-fits-all solution when it comes to proper pet gear.
+However, there are a few main features to look out for when shopping for pitbull harnesses.

-First let’s take a look at why harnesses can be a better choice than collars, even for breeds that notoriously are pullers, like the pitbull.
-Keep in mind that these harnesses can swap out and are a good option for pitbull mixes that are similar in size.
+First let’s take a look at why harnesses can be a better choice than collars.
+This rings true even for breeds that notoriously are pullers, like the Pitbull.
+Keep in mind that these harnesses can swap out and are a good option for Pitbull mixes that are similar in size.

 Harnesses vs. Collars

 Traditionally, most people use a leash and collar to walk their dog.
 These days, though, more and more trainers are recommending that owners swap out collars for harnesses.
 This is even more highly recommended with large and powerful dogs.

-Several issues can arise when using collars with a dog such as a pit bull.
-Our four-legged friends can suffer severe neck injuries from pulling on a collar, which can lead to long-term damage to the windpipe or trachea.
+Several issues can arise when using collars with a dog such as a Pitbull.
+Our four-legged friends can suffer severe neck injuries from pulling on a collar.
+This can lead to long-term damage to the windpipe or trachea.
 In some cases, collars can even lead to choking and strangulation.

 Switching from a collar to a harness can help to reduce the chance of neck or spinal injuries, especially for dogs who are prone to pulling.
 Harnesses are effective for other short and stout breeds like the English Bulldog.
 It can also help to give you more control and reduced the chances of your pitty breaking free during a walk.